plouc/puppet-nodejs/README.md

 This is a Puppet module that installs nodejs and npm.

-Based on [puppetlabs-nodejs module](https://github.com/puppetlabs/puppetlabs-nodejs) but modified to the follow Example42 "NextGen" modules' format.
+Based on [puppetlabs-nodejs module](https://github.com/puppetlabs/puppetlabs-nodejs) but modified to follow Example42 "NextGen" modules' design.

 Based on Example42 layouts by Alessandro Franceschi / Lab42